 Day 2 – Autobiographical approach as an education tool

-- Autobiographical approach in educational settings as a tool for identity development;
+- Autobiographical approach in educational settings;

 - Autobiographical kit: knowing and practicing autobiographical games and activities;